kissgyorgy/my-stars/README.md

 ## Python

+- [bloomberg/memray](https://github.com/bloomberg/memray) - Memray is a memory profiler for Python
-- [fabiocaccamo/django-colorfield](https://github.com/fabiocaccamo/django-colorfield) - color field for django models with a nice color-picker in the admin. :art:
+- [fabiocaccamo/django-colorfield](https://github.com/fabiocaccamo/django-colorfield) - :art: color field for django models with a nice color-picker in the admin.
 - [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents
 - [jonaswinkler/paperless-ng](https://github.com/jonaswinkler/paperless-ng) - A supercharged version of paperless: scan, index and archive all your physical documents
 - [aaugustin/notion2pg](https://github.com/aaugustin/notion2pg) - Import Notion databases to PostgreSQL tables